HuidaeCho/projpicker/docs/source/getting_started/installation.rst

 -----------

 The current development version of ProjPicker can be downloaded and installed from source `here <https://github.com/HuidaeCho/projpicker>`_.

-pip can be used to install from the source directory with:
+Use pip to install ProjPicker from the source directory.

 .. code-block:: shell